logo

 Leverage is using borrowed money to gain exposure to larger trading positions.
 You’ll sometimes hear it referred to as ‘margin trading’.
 By trading with leverage you don’t need to pay the entire trade value upfront but can potentially make larger sums back on a trade.
 This is what makes it attractive.
 However, what makes it far more risky than trading without leverage is that, while gains can be magnified with leverage, so can losses.

-Leverage is usually offered with certain derivative products such as CFDs, spread bets and rolling spot foreign exchange (FX), and can be used across a variety of different financial markets including forex, indices, stocks, commodities, and ETFs.
+Leverage is usually offered with certain derivative products such as CFDs, spread bets and rolling spot foreign exchange (FX), and can be used across a variety of different financial markets including forex, indices, stocks, A commodity is any basic raw material that can be bought and sold, for example, copper, silver, oil or coffee.commoditiesinfo, and ETFs.

 You’ll find that leverage is calculated as a ratio.
 The maximum ratio UK providers are permitted to offer retail traders is 30:1.
 That’s a limit, though; you can also choose to trade with lower ratios of leverage if you wish to lower your risk level.